rednafi/rednafi.com/content/zephyr/an_ode_to_the_neo_grotesque_web.md

 Now, I don't want to come across as one of those anachronistic hipster millennials reeking of RMS energy, who'll reject anything that's even remotely modern.
-Neither am I under the illusion that web 1.0 was a blissful nirvana, and we should have halted the progress wheel there.
+Neither am I under the illusion that web 1.0 was a blissful nirvana, and we should've halted the progress wheel there.
 I wouldn't want to relive the past of loading jQuery-heavy pages on my crappy 2G mobile network or the security horrors of PHP CMSes.
 Also, I'd prefer not all the websites to adopt the user-hostile-pitch-black-text-on-blinding-white design.
 It wouldn't be